krzemienski/awesome-from-stars/README.md

 * [watson-developer-cloud/text-to-speech-nodejs](https://github.com/watson-developer-cloud/text-to-speech-nodejs): This is a deprecated Watson Text to Speech Service Demo.
 A link to the newly supported demo is below
 * [ianzhao05/textshot](https://github.com/ianzhao05/textshot): Python tool for grabbing text via screenshot
 * [TextureGroup/Texture](https://github.com/TextureGroup/Texture): Smooth asynchronous user interfaces for iOS apps.
+* [thombashi/thank-you-stars](https://github.com/thombashi/thank-you-stars): thank-you-stars is a CLI tool to stars to a PyPI package and its dependencies hosted on GitHub :star:
 * [thanos-io/thanos](https://github.com/thanos-io/thanos): Highly available Prometheus setup with long term storage capabilities.
 A CNCF Incubating project.
 * [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line): Master the command line, in one page
 * [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge): A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.